 b) dsquery: Use the command through cmd with admin privilege.
 To use this method, you need Remote Server Administration Tools installed on your system.
 Example:

 Linux OS: You can use the LDAPSEARCH command to find the information from your LDAP server.
 Examples:

 For more information, see Linux man page for LDAPSEARCH.

 Further Information on LDAP in Exasol

-If you want to know more about LDAP authentication in Exasol, see the following Exasol KB articles:
+If you want to know more about LDAP authentication in Exasol, see the following Exasol Knowledge Base articles: